 The CHNA report comprehensively analyzes primary and secondary data, examining demographic, health, and socioeconomic factors at local, state, and national levels.
 This report meets the Internal Revenue Code 501(r)(3) requirements, established by the Patient Protection and Affordable Care Act (PPACA), mandating that nonprofit hospitals conduct CHNAs every three years.
-The Penn Highlands Brookville CHNA report adheres to the guidelines set forth by the Affordable Care Act.
+Penn Highlands DuBois and Penn Highlands Clearfield's CHNA report adheres to the guidelines set by the Affordable Care Act.
 It complies with IRS regulations, ensuring a thorough assessment of community health needs and informing strategies to address them effectively.